 Special Benefit can help if you’re in severe financial need because of both:

 - you can’t get any other Centrelink pension or benefits.

 Check the residence rules for Special Benefit to see if you can get it.

 Support with health care

 Medicare can provide you with access to some health services and subsidised medicines if you live in Australia.

 Check the Reciprocal Health Care Agreements we have with some countries to see if you’re eligible.

 Becoming an Australian citizen

-You can get information on living in Australia and becoming a citizen from the Department of Immigration and Citizenship website.
+Read more about living in Australia and becoming a citizen on the Department of Home Affairs website.

 Other government and community help